janegoesdigital/keystone/docs/Getting Started/yo-generator.md

 #### Stepping through the route controller index

 - Load `keystone`, the `middleware.js` file (below), and create an `importer` for the current directory
-- Bind middleware (below) that
+- Bind middleware (below) that:
   - Initialises our basic error handlers
   - Initialises common local variables for our view templates
   - Retrieves flash messages from session before the view template is rendered
 - Tell Keystone how to handle `404` and `500` errors
 - Use the importer to load all the route controllers in the `/routes/views` directory
 - Export a method that binds the index route controller to `GET` requests on the root url `/`
-  - The `app` argument to this method our express app, so anything you can do binding routes in express, you can do here.
+  - The `app` argument to this method is our express app, so anything you can do binding routes in express, you can do here.
 - Additional route controllers that you add to your app should be added using `app.get`, `app.post` or `app.all` under your root controller.

 ### Common Route Middleware